Hot Runner Injection Molding – A Detailed Guide to Hot Runner System

 What is the Function of Hot Runner in Injection Molding?

-The hot runner in injection molding has various functions, and each function adds quality and uniformity to the plastic component produced.
-Some of the parts of the hot runner in injection molding are discussed below:
+The hot runner injection molding process has various functions, and each function adds quality and uniformity to the plastic component produced.
+Some of the parts of the hot runner injection molding are discussed below:

 Distribution of Plastic